-Rotavirus notifications to the Department of Health increased slightly in the past week while norovirus detections at PathWest decreased slightly (Figure 16).
+Rotavirus notifications to the Department of Health decreased slightly in the past week and norovirus detections at PathWest increased (Figure 16).

 Figure 16.
 Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in WA in the past eight weeks of 2022